pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 - The number of live neighbours is calculated for each square
 - All the cells having less than two live neighbours die of solitude
 - All the cells having more than three live neighbours die of overpopulation
-- A new cell is born on any empty square that has three live neighbours.
+- A new cell is born on each empty square that has three live neighbours.

 The game received attention from researchers, and many interesting structures have been found: stable static structures, oscillators, moving patterns ([gliders](http://en.wikipedia.org/wiki/Glider_%28Conway's_Life%29)), and